usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 _Act_ means the Americans with Disabilities Act (Pub.
 L. 101-336, 104 Stat.
 327, 42 U.S.C.
 12101-12213 and 47 U.S.C.
 225 and 611).

-_Archived web content_ means web content that—
+<strong>_Archived web content_ means web content that—</strong>

-(1) Was created before the date the public entity is required to comply with subpart H of this part, reproduces paper documents created before the date the public entity is required to comply with subpart H, or reproduces the contents of other physical media created before the date the public entity is required to comply with subpart H;
+<strong>(1) Was created before the date the public entity is required to comply with subpart H of this part, reproduces paper documents created before the date the public entity is required to comply with subpart H, or reproduces the contents of other physical media created before the date the public entity is required to comply with subpart H;</strong>

-(2) Is retained exclusively for reference, research, or recordkeeping;
+<strong>(2) Is retained exclusively for reference, research, or recordkeeping;</strong>

-(3) Is not altered or updated after the date of archiving; and
+<strong>(3) Is not altered or updated after the date of archiving; and</strong>

-(4) Is organized and stored in a dedicated area or areas clearly identified as being archived.
+<strong>(4) Is organized and stored in a dedicated area or areas clearly identified as being archived.</strong>

 _Assistant Attorney General_ means the Assistant Attorney General, Civil Rights Division, United States Department of Justice.